mustafadurmusNl/mustafadurmusNl/README.md

 ## 🚀 Highlighted Projects
 Here are some of my favorite projects:
-- [**Book Cafe**](https://github.com/mustafadurmusNl/Book-Cafe):Book Cafe is a full-stack React and Node.js app offering personalized book suggestions, author recommendations, and online reading options for a fast, tailored, and seamless book exploration experience.
+- [**Book Cafe**](https://github.com/mustafadurmusNl/Book-Cafe): Book Cafe is a full-stack React and Node.js app offering personalized book suggestions, author recommendations, and online reading options for a fast, tailored, and seamless book exploration experience.
 - [**Meal Recipe App**](https://github.com/mustafadurmusNl/meal-recipe-react-app): Meal Recipe App is a React frontend project that helps users discover, view, and favorite recipes from TheMealDB, built with React and Context API.
-- [**Weather App**](https://github.com/mustafadurmusNl/weatherApp):WeatherApp provides real-time weather updates for any city, with quick access to predefined locations and relevant background images.
+- [**Weather App**](https://github.com/mustafadurmusNl/weatherApp): WeatherApp provides real-time weather updates for any city, with quick access to predefined locations and relevant background images.

 ---